secretstartups/handbook/hiring/interviewing/index.html.md

 **Those on the interview team should prioritize the interview in their schedules.** If it means you have to miss an already scheduled or recurring meeting, please consider participating in the interview a priority and reviewing notes from the missed meeting agenda afterwards instead.
 Hiring an amazing team is critical for GitLab, and how we spend our time shows where our priorities are.

 **Maintain candidate confidentiality.** All candidate names and details are kept confidential within the hiring team to avoid bias or the potential to jeopardize a candidate's current employment as well as to maintain data protection.
-The only people who should have access to details about candidates are Recruiting, People Ops, the hiring manager(s), approved interviewers or reviewers within that team, the executive of the department, the legal team, the CFO, and the CEO.
+The only people who should have access to details about candidates are Talent Acquisition, People Ops, the hiring manager(s), approved interviewers or reviewers within that team, the executive of the department, the legal team, the CFO, and the CEO.
 * Exceptions to this rule include when an existing team member refers the candidate or when the candidate intentionally reaches out to someone at GitLab.
 Even then, the team member should know only their name, that they are interested in GitLab, and, if they are a referral, what stage they are in.
 * Do not include identifying personal details in your feedback notes for a candidate.
 * Anytime you want to discuss a current, past, or potential candidate, please do so privately (whether in a private Slack channel/message, email, or within Greenhouse).
 If you have access to it, you can also provide the direct Greenhouse link and avoid mentioning names or identifying details.